algoo/hapic/README.md

 - Hapic adapt naturally to your existing libraries
 - Hapic map exceptions to HTTP errors without effort
-- Hapic really auto-documents your APIs according to marshmallow,  apispec and web framework routing.
+- Hapic really auto-documents your APIs according to marshmallow or Serpyco dataclasses,  apispec and web framework routing.
 You do not "write your doc in docstrings": the documentation is really auto-generated
 - Hapic can be used out-of-the-box with Bottle, Flask or Pyramid

 Hapic works with JSON, but it can be used for XML or virtually any data structure format.